Skip to Content

-Although motor vehicles dominate roadways throughout the country, they must share the road with bicyclists as well..
+Although motor vehicles dominate roadways throughout the country, they must share the road with bicyclists as well.
 Unfortunately, cars and trucks sometimes collide with bicyclists, resulting in severe bodily injuries.
 If you were the victim of a bicycle accident caused by the negligence of another party, they might be liable for your injuries.
 To determine the nature and extent of the other party’s liability, you should enlist the professional legal services of a Plano bicycle accident attorney.
-Fortunately, at the Zendeh Del Law Firm, PLLC, our dedicated legal team has over five decades of combined personal injury litigation experience focusing on traffic collisions, including those involving bicyclists.
+Fortunately, at the Zen Law Firm, our dedicated legal team has over five decades of combined personal injury litigation experience focusing on traffic collisions, including those involving bicyclists.

 Common Bicycle Accident Causes